What is workplace bullying?

 - a person, or group of people, repeatedly act unreasonably towards them or a group of workers

-- the behaviour creates a risk to health and safety
+- and the behaviour creates a risk to health and safety

 Unreasonable behaviour includes victimisation, humiliation, intimidation or threats.